KishManani/CAAF/README.md

     python main.py --num_iters 100 --plot 1

-where the 'num_iters' parameter in the command line to set the number of iterations the simulation should run for.
-Set the 'plot' parameter to 1 to record the simulation as a .mp4 file in the figures subdirectory.
+where the `num_iters` parameter in the command line to set the number of iterations the simulation should run for.
+Set the `plot` parameter to 1 to record the simulation as a .mp4 file in the figures subdirectory.
 A default set of model parameters are set in main.py.

 # Usage
 The model has been implemented as a class called Heart.
-Heart objects contain the structure of the CA lattice, methods to create the lattice and run the simulations, and stores the results of running a simulation.
+Heart objects contain: the structure of the CA lattice, methods to create the lattice, methods to run the simulation, and methods to stores the results of a simulation.

     from CAAF import model
     heart = model.Heart()